AMEE/AMON/readme.markdown

 ### <a name="history"></a>Revision History

 * Version 3.0:
-  * Change Meters to Devices.
+  * Changed Meters to Devices.
-  * Add some new fields.
+  * Added some new fields.
-  * Update standard reading types.
+  * Updated standard reading types.
+  * Removed 'description' property from entity.
 * Version 2.0: 2011-09-12 - Andrew Hill
   * <https://github.com/AMEE/AMON/issues/1>: Added the "description" field to "meters", "meteringPoints" and "entities".
   * <https://github.com/AMEE/AMON/issues/2>: Removed the "duration" reading type, as feedback suggested that this type is not relevant at all to metering/monitoring device manufacturers -- readings are always taken at an instant in time with only a single timestamp available for the reading.